Affiliate Disclaimer: As an Amazon Associate I earn from qualifying purchases

 Just make sure that you’re both on the same page otherwise, the language exchange will end up being one-sided, as it happened to me numerous times in the past.

 This will largely depend on where you intend on making your home base.
 If you think that you’re going to spend the majority of your time staying up north, then it probably makes more sense to study the northern accent.

 If on the other hand, you want to enjoy the warm weather and hospitality in the south all year round, then studying the southern accent would make more sense as you will be better able to understand people there.

 For me, I personally prefer staying in Saigon therefore, it makes more sense for me to study the southern accent.

 Another thing to consider is that the northern accent is considered the official standard accent in all of Vietnam due to the victory during the Vietnam war fought between the north and the south.

 Schools are mandated to be teaching the northern accent to their students despite their being regional differences in the language.

-One thing I should mention is that material for learning the southern accent is a lot more sparse compared to material for learning the northern accent.
-With that being said however, you can still find more than enough resources to learn the southern accent if you so wish to.
+One thing I should mention is that material for learning the southern accent is a lot more sparse compared to the material for learning the northern accent.
+With that being said, however, you can still find more than enough resources to learn the southern accent if you so wish to.